 The Roman Museum in Avenches, Switzerland

 The Musée Romain in Avenches is in a five-story medieval tower overlooking the amphitheater.
 In the cellars the original Roman outside wall of the amphitheater is clearly visible but much of the tower is from the eleventh century with further additions after the Bernese took over (1536 to 1803).

 Although spread over five floors, the Musée Romain is not unmanageable big – it is fairly small and easy to enjoy.
-Descriptions are mostly in French and German only but a very comprehensive English flyer may be loaned from the reception (it is also available online as a pdf document).
+Descriptions are mostly in French and German only but a very comprehensive English flyer may be loaned from the reception.

 The museum has the usual collection of Roman objects found in the city including statues, mosaics, needles, household objects, and coins.
 However, it also owns a magnificent golden bust (around AD180) of Marcus Aurelius.
 Unfortunately, the bust is so valuable that it exceeds the capabilities of the security system of the museum – only a copy is on show with the original in a bank vault in Lausanne.